Frequently asked questions

 If you do want a personal appointment, these are the arrangements for each site:

-For appointments at UHNM, again please ring Mrs Leech or Ms Barlow or email email@example.com and an appointment can be arranged with Mr Morgan.
+For appointments at UHNM, again please ring Mrs Leech or Ms Barlow or email email@example.com and an appointment can be arranged.
 Please note these are very restricted in time.
 Students based at UHNM may find it more convenient to have an appointment at Keele on their academic spine days.